Interpreting Deep Neural Networks with the Package innsight: Functionality and usage

+\item Similarly, the \textit{ExpectedGradient} method can be applied by initializing an object of the class \code{ExpectedGradient}.
+The reference dataset can be passed with the \code{data_ref} argument defaulting to a zero baseline, and the number of samples with \code{n}: \begin{Code} run_expgrad(convert, data, data_ref = NULL, n = 50, ...) \end{Code}

 \item The \textit{LRP} method, including the simple rule (\code{"simple"}), $\varepsilon$-rule (\code{"epsilon"}), $\alpha$-$\beta$-rule (\code{"alpha_beta"}), and a composition of these rules, is implemented in the \code{R6} class \code{LRP}.
 The rule and its corresponding parameter (if available) are set with the arguments \code{rule\_name} and \code{rule\_param}.
+The default value and meaning of \code{rule_param} depends on the selected rule, more precisely, for \code{"epsilon"} the rule's $\varepsilon$ value is set to $0.01$ and for \code{"alpha_beta"} a value of $\alpha = 0.5$ (i.e., $\beta = 1 - \alpha$) is used.
 For both arguments, named lists can also be passed to assign a rule or parameter to each layer type separately.
-Since many zeros are produced in a maximum pooling layer during the backward pass due to the selection of the maximum value in the pooling kernel, the argument \code{winner\_takes\_all} can be used to treat a maximum as an average pooling layer in the backward pass instead.
-The overall call in \pkg{innsight} is the following: \begin{Code} # LRP (with defaults) LRP$new(converter, data, rule_name = "simple", rule_param = NULL, winner_takes_all = TRUE, ...)
+Since many zeros are produced in a maximum pooling layer during the backward pass due to the selection of the maximum value in the pooling kernel, the argument \code{winner\_takes\_all} can be used to treat a maximum as an average pooling layer in the backward pass instead. \begin{Code} run_lrp(converter, data, rule_name = "simple", rule_param = NULL, winner_takes_all = TRUE, ...) \end{Code}

-# LRP with average pooling in the backward pass and # rule "alpha_beta" with alpha = 1 LRP$new(converter, data, rule_name = "alpha_beta", rule_param = 1, winner_takes_all = FALSE, ...) \end{Code}